Is PEP Right for Me?

 What is PEP?

-PEP is short for Post-Exposure Prophylaxis.
-It is an HIV prevention strategy that involves taking HIV medications immediately after a single high-risk event, such as condomless sex with a partner whose status you do not know.
-These medications stop HIV from making copies of itself and spreading throughout your body.
-PEP must be started as soon as possible to be effective, but no more than 72 hours after you may have been exposed to HIV.
-Two to three drugs are usually prescribed as part of PEP treatment, and they must be taken for 28 consecutive days.
+PEP stands for Post-Exposure Prophylaxis.
+It is an HIV prevention strategy that involves taking HIV medications immediately after a single high-risk event, such as condomless sex with a partner whose HIV status you do not know.

 How effective is PEP?